jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 There are more ways to draw out an assignment, but the ones here are by far the simplest and most easy to understand.
 Other notations are covered in another chapter.

 State assignment is the most basic assignment.
 Line assignment is based on it.
 A line target is stored in an __Integer__ object.
 So when assigning the line target, you’re actually assigning the __State__ of this __Integer__ object.
 Drawing a line assignment as a state assignment is a more difficult, but useful notation.
-However, in this chapter I will stick to the simpler notations.
+However, in this chapter I might stick to the simpler notations.

 You can work with the *type* and *interface* lines the same way: there’s also type assignment and interface assignment.
 Likewise, you can work with line assignments for *procedure symbols*.
 However, I’ll mostly talk about state and object assignment.